Tattooed man submerged in an ice bath, eyes closed

 Recovery is trainable

-HRV, breathwork, somatic practice and the right inputs train your nervous system back toward flexibility.
-It's measurable.
+HRV, breathwork, somatic practice, and the right inputs train your nervous system back toward flexibility.
+It's not abstract, it's measurable.

 How I think about stress, sleep & burnout.